 - Make all new workers go through hygiene and safety courses before receiving their first payroll check;

-- Offer incentives for practicing strict hygiene practices; and
+- Offer incentives for practising strict hygiene practices; and

 - Offer wellness practices for employees to partake in.